-Ms Bachelet’s nomination sends a strong message to all those who have suffered from human rights violations that the UN will support them by urging governments to repair the damage and to build a future where everyone can enjoy their human rights.
+Ms Bachelet’s appointment sends a strong message to all those who have suffered from human rights violations that the UN will support them by urging governments to repair the damage and to build a future where everyone can enjoy their human rights.

 As a paediatrician, former Health Minister, ex-Head of UN Women, two-time President of Chile, refugee and survivor of torture, Ms Bachelet brings a unique combination of skills and lived experiences that make her uniquely well suited to lead the UN human rights agency through unsettling times.

 Ms Bachelet is a long-time friend of the IRCT and supporter of the torture rehabilitation movement.
 In a video address to the IRCT in 2016 she stated that, “Any [anti-torture] strategies we adopt are incomplete if we do not recognise the centrality of the victims and of the need for holistic rehabilitation that aims to revert the damage caused.”

 The IRCT firmly believes that this understanding must be central to any future UN strategy on human rights.
 “We live in a time when the idea of human rights is challenged in all corners of the world.
 In this context, it is crucial that the lived experiences and expressed needs of each individual victim are brought forward to insist that the very purpose of human rights is to protect every individual against the will of the majority.
 It is not something that can be made subsidiary to other political priorities.” said Victor Madrigal-Borloz, IRCT Secretary General.